 An education and care service is any service providing or intending to provide education and care on a regular basis to children under the age of 13 years.
-Services that meet this definition, including family day care services, long day care services, outside school hours care services and preschools (kindergartens), are generally required to operate under the National Quality Framework.
+Services that meet this definition are generally required to operate under the National Quality Framework.
+This includes:

 A number of services operate under the Victorian children’s services legislation.
 These services are generally occasional care services, mobile services, budget-based services not funded for Child Care Benefit or school holiday care programs.